No one has favorited this theater yet

 It was the first in the area to install sound with a Syntox sound system in late-1929.
 This was a decidedly inferior system with lots of problems and had to be relaced by a Western Electric sound system as early as 1931.
 The venue was now taken by Supreme Cinemas Ltd. who changed the name to Supreme Cinema, but did little else.
 In 1938 the ownership changed again to Advance Cinemas Ltd., but whether they purchased the venue or leased it is unknown.
 Prices actually decreased to 6d to 1/3d and seating increased to 480 patrons at this time and matinees were now shown on Mondays, Wednesdays and Saturdays.

 At some time prior to 1951 Mr. W.T.
 Arnott gained control with prices rising to 9d to 2/3d and the Monday matinees were dropped.
-Cinemascope was never fitted, the owner not considering it viable to spend the minimum cost of £4,000 to install it and in 1956, when the supply of non-wide screen films ran out, the venue closed and was later demolished.
+CinemaScope was never fitted, the owner not considering it viable to spend the minimum cost of £4,000 to install it and in 1956, when the supply of non-wide screen films ran out, the venue closed.
+It became a Kwik Save supermarket and is now a Co-Operative supermarket

 Just login to your account and subscribe to this theater